Munda peoples

-The Munda peoples of eastern and central parts of the Indian subcontinent are any of several Munda speaking ethno-linguistic groups of Austro-asiatic language family, formerly also known as Kolarian, and spoken by about nine million people.
+The Munda peoples, formerly also known as Kolarian, are a group of several ethnolinguistic groups native to the eastern and central parts of the Indian subcontinent.
+They speak languages from the Munda branch of the Austroasiatic language family.
+Collectively they number about 9 to 11 million people.

 History

-According to linguist Paul Sidwell, pre-Munda languages arrived on the coast of Odisha from Southeast Asia about 4000-3500 years ago (c.
+According to linguist Paul Sidwell, pre-Munda languages arrived on the coast of Odisha from Southeast Asia about 4000–3500 years ago (c.
 2000 BCE), during the late Bronze Age, at the time of decline of the Indus Valley Civilization in Northwest India.
 The Munda people spread from Southeast Asia and mixed extensively with local Indian populations.
 Robert Parkin notes that the term "Munda" did not belong to the Austroasiatic lexis and is of Sanskrit origin.
 A popular pan-North Munda ethnonym is Kherwarian, derived from proto-Munda *kher ('bird'), which actually refers to the North Munda origin myth.
 According to Santal traditions, the first Santals were descended from a goose (kher), giving the identity 'Kherwal' as their alternative self-designation, but nowadays the term "Kherwarian" is used by scholars to designate the non-Korku North Munda languages which also include Santali.
 Another name referring to Munda peoples that has been known since ancient time is Savara but it was later used by different Indo-Aryan, Dravidian, and Juang groups in a wider area, henceforth led to confusion; the actual Savaras or the Sora are located further south of Orissa.